simaysanli/employee-service/README.md

 ![Swagger_UI_email](assets/employee_not_found.png)

-##### Coulda/Woulda/Shoulda
+#### 5. Coulda/Woulda/Shoulda

 - I could have implemented more integration and unit tests.
 - I would have used **@PreAuthorize** annotation to manage authentication of specific endpoints.
 - I would have improved kafka implementation.
 - I would have added tests for security and kafka implementation.
-- i would have implemented front-end part to enhance user experience.
+- I would have implemented front-end part to enhance user experience.